MunirahRasid/InnovativeGirls-i-Care_SCDFXIBM/README.md

 ## Solution build (e.g. IBM Cloudant, IBM Cloud Functions, etc…)
 Managed to come out the analytic portion but on different platform which is pandas-profiling.
-For the analytic portion, IBM Watson Studio and AutoAI can be implemented.
+For the analytic portion, IBM Watson Studio and AutoAI can be implemented. (not working)